-Growth in the Corporation's business depends in part on its ability to develop well targeted marketing and distribution channels, increase its number of points of sale and attract new customers in both North America and worldwide.
+Growth in the Corporation's business depends in part on its ability to develop well targeted marketing and distribution channels, increase its number of points of sale and attract new customers worldwide.
 Failure by D-BOX to do so could adversely affect its activities, revenues, financial position and operating results.